alexbartisro/openwrt-homepass/README.md

+# Notice: a open network with just MAC filtering is an insecurity.
+Use at your own risk.

-# openwrt-homepass
+## openwrt-homepass
-# HomePass for OpenWRT.
+## HomePass for OpenWRT.
 Forked from https://github.com/Nephiel/openwrt-homepass
-# Updated in Dec.
+## Updated in Dec.
 2016 by trusk89 https://github.com/trusk89/openwrt-homepass

 Now allows to specify a SSID for each MAC.